IsaacSavona/VotingSystemSim/README.md

 # How do you use this?

 Well you can run this as long as you have `poetry` installed on your computer and the recquired Python dependencies.
 In the future, hopefully a TypeScript frontend will be implemented to allow people to interact with this on the web.

+## Start using `votingsystemsim`

+To start using this framework simply clone the repository to your local machine and then run:

+`poetry install`

+As long as you have all the required Python packages, this should allow you to start using the simulation framework.